 Where To Start With...
 Beck

-For almost 25 years now, Beck Hansen – better known to most simply as Beck – has been a unique presence on the global music scene.
+For the best part of 30 years now, Beck Hansen – better known to most simply as Beck – has been a unique presence on the global music scene.
 Often broadly defined as 'alternative rock' in the early years of his career, Beck has always been a difficult artist to classify, his music incorporating almost every style you could name in a collage of samples and live performances.

 His first couple of albums were low-key, lo-fi affairs released on small indie labels but when his song 'Loser' began to get airplay in the U.S., his talents were brought to the attention of David Geffen, whose record label signed him up and released his major label debut Mellow Gold.

-You can find the video for 'Up All Night' below, beneath that we've picked out five key tracks from Beck's career so far as a guide for the uninitiated...
+You can find the video for recent single 'Uneventful Days', directed by Dev Hynes, below – beneath that we've picked out five key tracks from Beck's career so far to get you in the mood...

 Initially deemed ‘mediocre’ by the artist and initially pressed only on a limited vinyl run of 500 copies on its first release, ‘Loser’ began picking up some unexpected airplay in the U.S. and before long its “why don’t you kill me” hook had propelled Beck to alt-rock hero status.
 Much to the artist’s distaste, the song saw him labelled the ‘face of the slacker generation’, but 'Loser' nevertheless became the hit that set Beck’s career in motion and led to a deal with Geffen, who would later re-release the song and his major label debut, Mellow Gold.